cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 >start               = clean-start / recovery
 >```

-* If the process is starting from scratch, CometBFT first calls `InitChain`, then it may optionally start a _state-sync_ mechanism to catch up with other processes.
+* If the process is starting from scratch, depending on whether the _state-sync_ is enabled, it engages in the handshake with the Application, or it starts the _state-sync_ mechanism to catch up with other processes.
 Finally, it enters normal consensus execution.

 >```abnf
->clean-start         = init-chain [state-sync] consensus-exec
+>clean-start         = ( app-handshake / state-sync ) consensus-exec
+>```

+* If _state-sync_ is disabled, CometBFT calls `Info` method and then since the process is starting from scratch and the Application has no state CometBFT calls `InitChain`.

+>```abnf
+>app-handshake         = info init_chain
 >```

 * In _state-sync_ mode, CometBFT makes one or more attempts at synchronizing the Application's state.